mozilla/ichnaea/docs/calculation.rst

 is in.
 In the US GeoIP can be fairly accurate and often places the user in the right city or metropolitan area.
 In many other parts of the world GeoIP is only accurate to the region level.

+Typical GeoIP accuracies are either in the 50km range for city based estimates or multiple hundred kilometers for region based estimates.

 IP version 6 has the chance to improve this situation, as the need for private carrier networks and network address translation decreases.